backplane-cloud/backplane-www/src/pages/investors.md

 ---
-title: Markdown page example
+title: Investor Fact Sheet
 ---

 # Investor Fact Sheet

 ## Mission

-Build a best-in-class SaaS cloud engineering platform to accelerate cloud native transformations for all businesses.
+Build the best-in-class SaaS cloud engineering platform to accelerate cloud native transformations for businesses worldwide.

 ## Problems

-- Cloud Cost Shock! - Enterprises are struggling to articulate and obtain value from public cloud platforms
+- Cloud Cost - Enterprises are struggling to articulate and obtain value from their investment in public cloud platforms.

-  - No cost budget controls, enforcement at enterprise scale.
+  - Little to no cost budget controls and enforcement at enterprise scale.

   - A culture of cost accountability and ownership is alien to engineering teams.